iPalash/leetcode/253/ps.md

 Simple sorting works here
 Sort the intervals first once to ensure the second sorting keeps end time before start time Since overlap on start and end isn't considered an extra room

+A better way to do this would be do use a heap but the order more or less remains the same